 In October 2022, the SEC adopted changes to the mutual fund and exchange-traded fund ("ETF") shareholder report and registration statement disclosure requirements and the registered fund advertising rules, which will impact the disclosures provided to shareholders.
-The rule amendments are effective as of January 24, 2023, but the SEC is providing an 18-month compliance period following the effective date for such amendments other than those addressing fee and expense information in advertisements that might be materially misleading.
+The rule amendments were effective as of January 2023, but the SEC is providing an 18-month compliance period following the effective date for such amendments other than those addressing fee and expense information in advertisements that might be materially misleading.
+As such, beginning in July 2024, the Portfolio must comply with certain new requirements which include, but are not limited to, making significant updates to the content of its shareholder reports and mailing paper copies of the new tailored shareholder reports to shareholders who have not opted to receive shareholder report documents electronically.